 Assessing BB under the new operationalization of BB reasoning

+To examine whether there was evidence of BB reasoning according to the new operationalization of BB reasoning, data for the redundant causes within the BB experimental and control conditions were entered into a three-way linear model with Age (5-year-olds vs. 6-year-olds) as the between-subjects factor and Objects (A, B, and C) and Trial Type (main vs. control) as the within-subjects factors.
+Evidence of BB reasoning based on this operationalization would be a main effect of Trial Type.
+This is what we found, F(1, 139) = 5.28, p = .02.
+This result reflected the fact that participants were more likely to respond that a redundant object was a blicket during the control trials (M = 1.60, SD = 0.71) than during the main trials (M = 1.27, SD = 0.82).
+Follow-up planned comparisons revealed that participants were less likely to respond that object B was a blicket during the BB main trials (M = 1.21, SD = 0.83) compared to object A during the BB control trials (M = 1.61, SD = 0.72), t(27) = 3.06, p = .005.
+Moreover, participants were less likely to respond that object B was a blicket during the BB main trials compared to object B during the BB control trials (M = 1.58, SD = 0.72), t(27) = 2.17, p = .04.
+Finally, participants were less likely to consider object B to be a blicket during the BB main trials compared to object C during the BB control trials (M = 1.61, SD = 0.72), t(27) = 3.29, p = .003.
+No other differences reached statistical significance.
+Given that participants did not treat object C during the main trials differently than objects A, B, and C during the control trials, these data only provide some evidence of BB reasoning based on the new operationalization.

 Assessing BB under the old operationalization of BB reasoning

-To examine whether there was evidence of BB reasoning according to the old operationalization of BB reasoningdata for the redundant causes between the BB and ISO conditions were entered into a three-way linear model with Condition (BB vs. ISO) as the sole between-subjects factor, and Objects (A, B, and C) and Trial Type (main vs. control) as the within-subjects factors.were more likely to call a object a blicket in the ISO condition (M = 1., SD = 0.59) compared to the BB condition (M = 1.48, SD = 0.77)
+To examine whether there was evidence of BB reasoning according to the old operationalization of BB reasoning, data for the redundant causes between the BB and ISO conditions were entered into a three-way linear model with Condition (BB vs. ISO) as the sole between-subjects factor, and Objects (A, B, and C) and Trial Type (main vs. control) as the within-subjects factors.
+Evidence for BB reasoning based on this operationalization would be a main effect of Condition (averaging over Objects and Trial Type).
+This is what we found.
+Specifically, participants were more likely to call a redundant object a blicket in the ISO condition (M = 1.73, SD = 0.58) compared to the BB condition (M = 1.48, SD = 0.77), F(1, 277) = 7.60, p < .01.
+Thus, there was stronger evidence for BB reasoning based on an old operationalization of it than based on the new operationalization of it.

 General Discussion

 This study had two aims.
-The first aim was to examine whether 5- and 6-year-olds would engage in BB reasoning when asked to reason about 3 objects.
+The first was to examine whether 5- and 6-year-olds would engage in BB reasoning for 3 and 4 objects.
 This departs from the typical convention of using two objects to study causal reasoning in human children.
 We evaluated BB reasoning under both an old and new operationalization.
 The second aim was to clarify the debate on how children reason about the present causal events.
 Specifically, we were interested inn whether participants used a Bayesian-inference mechanism or an associative-based counting mechanism to process the current causal events.